oseayemenre/Photo-Mangement-System/README.md

-Starting a Photo Management System.
+Starting a Photo Management System in React Native.
 Let's see how far I go!